Maybank Women Eco-Weavers

 IMPLEMENTATION OF MAYBANK WOMEN ECO-WEAVERS IN CAMBODIA

 The Takeo province has long been the hub for traditional silk weaving in Cambodia.
 The Maybank Silk Weaving training Centre in Takeo works to promote traditional Cambodian textiles globally in a sustainable manner while creating business opportunities for underprivileged women.
 The training centre partnering Color Silk Foundation is Cambodia’s first formal silk weaving training centre.
 The centre is located about 65 kilometres away from Phnom Penh.
 Trainees are given weaving training, capacity building and production-related financial incentives as well as the tools to help them and their families become economically independent.
 Maybank also supports a sericulture programme to plant mulberry trees which are essential for silk thread production.
-To date, The Maybank Silk Weaving Training Centre has trained 125 new weavers.
+To date, The Maybank Silk Weaving Training Centre in Takeo Province has trained 151 weavers.
 Many of the graduate weavers are earning between USD150 to USD250 a month.
-To date there are more than 280 farmers planting more than 41,000 mulberry trees.
+To date there are more than 350 farmers planting more than 49,000 mulberry trees.
 The mulberry farmers are currently earning between USD8 to USD35 for each harvest.

 IMPLEMENTATION OF MAYBANK WOMEN ECO-WEAVERS IN INDONESIA